-Standing of an Estate - Statutory Declarations
+Standing of an Estate - Statutory Declarations CANADA)) IN THE MATTER OF PROVINCE OF BRITISH COLUMBIA)) (Deceased's Name) ) (Claim Number) 1 (No Will and Estate is Small ly Held in Joint Tenancy) · (Full Name) (Address) , SOLEMLY DECLARE THAT: l have personal knowledge of the matters set o 1.
+The Deceased,(Deceased's name and to the best of my knowledge has need , passed ;) o will. away on the of, (Day) (Month) (Year) 2.
+I am applying to proceed on behalf of the Workers' Compensation Appeal Tri s estate to initiate or continue an app ceal to

-CANADA) IN THE MATTER C)F PROVINCE OF BRITISH COLUMBIA))) (Deceased's Name) ) (Claim Number) STATUTO (No Will and Estate is Small DRY DECLARAT or Substantially ancy) I , resid ding at (Address) , SOLEMLY DECLA I have personal knowledge of the matters set or ut in this Statutory y Declaration.
-1. The Deceased,(Deceased's name , passed av way on the of, ()() and to the best of my knowledge has no (Day) (Montn) (Year) 2.
-I am applying to proceed on behalf of the Deceased's estate to initiate or continue an appeal to the Workers' Compensation Appeal Tribunal (WCAT).
-3. I have conduct of the administration of who has or may have conduct of the D or continue an appeal to WCAT on beh Deceased's estate 4.
-The estate of the Deceased to the be tenancy. st of my knowled dge is small or subs stantially held in joint 5.
-I consent to the disclosure of this Stat British Columbia, operating as WorkSat to the Workers' Co mpensation E 3oard of
+- 3. I have conduct of the administration of the Deceased's estate and if there is any other person who has or may have conduct of the Deceased's estate, I have obtained their consent to initiate or continue an appeal to WCAT on behalf of the estate. - 4.
+The estate of the Deceased to the best of my knowledge is small or substantially held in joint tenancy. - 5.
+I consent to the disclosure of this Statutory Declaration to the Workers' Compensation Board of British Columbia, operating as WorkSafeBC.